Enhanced tDCS for Alzheimer's Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment transcranial direct current stimulation (tDCS) for Alzheimer's Disease?
+What prior data suggests that transcranial direct current stimulation (tDCS) is safe for Alzheimer's Disease?

 Are You a Good Fit for This Trial?